demisto/content/Packs/WALLIXBastion/Integrations/WAB/README.md

 ### wab-delete-pending-or-live-session-request

 ***
-Delete a pending or a live session request.
+Delete a pending or a live session request

 #### Base Command